Surrey

 Merton Place home of Admiral Lord Nelson

 from ‘The seats of the nobility and gentry: in Great Britain and Wales in a collection of select views’, engraved / by W. Angus.
-From pictures and drawings by...by Angus, William, 1752-1821 Published by W. Angus, Gwynne's Buildings, Islington, Feby 1, 1787[-97] ; London .Engraving ; plate mark 16 x 20 cm £25 odd slightly grey paper
+From pictures and drawings by...by Angus, William, 1752-1821 Published by W. Angus, Gwynne's Buildings, Islington, Feby 1, 1787[-97] ; London .Engraving ; plate mark 16 x 20 cm £25 odd slightly grey paper + a perfect one which comes first

 KNIGHTS HILL